Learn Python with Talk Python's 270 hours of courses

 39:01 Are all these lines of code susceptible to this exception?

-39:06 So narrow your exception blocks, meaning put only code in the try except that can actually raise that exception.
+39:06 So narrow your exception blocks, meaning put only code in the try accept that can actually raise that exception.

 39:14 I think it's good advice.

-39:16 I think it doesn't have to be just one try-except block either for one huge function.
+39:15 I think it doesn't have to be just one try accept block either for one huge function.

-39:24 You can't disambiguate them by exception type.
+39:24 You know, you can't disambiguate them by exception type.

-39:27 But also worth pointing out, I suppose, is the except star stuff, which is that going to be maybe Python.
+39:27 But also worth pointing out, I suppose, is the accept star stuff, which is not going to be maybe Python.

-39:36 Yeah, that's new, and I don't know how to search for it because it seems like the star...
+39:37 And I don't know how to search for it because it seems like the star.

 39:42 But it's really interesting because you can catch multiple exceptions.